 And it’s not just this one game.
 Pretty much any new game is going to cost you around $50, so how the heck are you supposed to keep building that collection of video games when they cost so freaking much?

 Well, I was reading an article about travel hacking the other day, which is where travelers use credit card rewards programs to travel for free (or almost free) and it got me to wondering if there was any way that I could leverage the same sort of thing for cheaper video games.

-I did a bit of research and it turns out there are are a few different credit cards out there are that perfect for helping gamers lower their expenses when it comes to buying new games.
-I’m calling gaming hacking (y’know, like travel hacking but for gaming).
+I did a bit of research and reached out to some personal finance experts, and it turns out there are are a few different credit cards out there are that perfect for helping gamers lower their expenses when it comes to buying new games.
+I’m calling it gaming hacking (y’know, like travel hacking but for gaming).

 So, if you’ve also been looking for ways to get more new video games at a lower per-game cost, then this article is for you.
 Below are the best credit cards that I’ve found that lets us work the credit cards to our advantage.